hyprwm/hyprland-wiki/pages/Useful Utilities/Systemd-start.md

 {{% details title="Arch" closed="true" %}}

 uwsm is available in AUR.
-You can install it either with aur helper, or build PKGBUILD manually.
+You can install it either with an AUR helper, or build PKGBUILD manually.
 Here's an example for yay.

 ```sh
 yay -S uwsm